brunt-toast/d365-endpoint-discovery/README.md

     2>dynsvcdiscovery.log
 ```

-For more verbose results, set the log level to Trace.
+For more verbose results, set the log level to Trace (`--log-level|-l Trace`).
 You may also want to use `--log-stream 2|StdErr` to divert all logging to the error stream, so as not to interfere with the collection you're exporting.

 ### 🖼️ Graphical Interface